- What do we mean by long-term physical conditions?

 - How can a long-term physical condition affect my mental health?

 Our physical and mental health are closely linked.
-Those of us who have a long-term physical health condition are also likely to experience mental health problems such as depression and anxiety.
+Those of us with long-term physical health conditions are also likely to experience mental health problems such as depression and anxiety.

-This doesn’t mean mental ill-health is inevitable though, or that you have to put up with it.
-There is support available as well as things you can do to help yourself.
+This doesn’t mean mental ill-health is inevitable, though.
+There is support available, as well as things you can do to help yourself.

 What do we mean by long-term physical conditions?

 Long-term physical conditions are those which can’t currently be cured but can be managed with medication or other treatment.
 They are also known as chronic conditions.
-Examples include diabetes, asthma, arthritis, epilepsy, chronic fatigue syndrome and high blood pressure.
+Examples include diabetes, asthma, arthritis, epilepsy, chronic fatigue, and high blood pressure.

 More than 15 million people in England have one or more long-term physical conditions.
 They’re more common in older people (58% of people over 60 compared to 14% of people under 40) and in more deprived groups, but anyone can be affected.

 You may find having a long-term physical condition affects many areas of your life, including your relationships, your ability to work, your finances and your mental health.